Balaji-The-Analyst/Consumer_Goods_Ad-hoc_Insights/README.md

 9)  Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?
 10)  Get the Top 3 products in each division that have a high total_sold_quantity in the fiscal_year 2021.

+## I took the following steps to create my analysis
+1)